Gillian Welch: Early life

-Gillian Howard Welch was born on October 2, 1967 in New York City, and was adopted by Mitzie Welch (née Marilyn Cottle) and Ken Welch, comedy and music entertainers.
+Welch was born on October 2, 1967, in New York City, and was adopted by Mitzie Welch (née Marilyn Cottle) and Ken Welch, comedy and music entertainers.
 Her biological mother was a freshman in college, and her father was a musician visiting New York City.
 Welch has speculated that her biological father could have been one of her favorite musicians, and she later discovered from her adoptive parents that he was a drummer.
 Alec Wilkinson of The New Yorker stated that "from an address they had been given, it appeared that her mother ... may have grown up in the mountains of North Carolina".
 When Welch was three, her adoptive parents moved to Los Angeles to write music for The Carol Burnett Show.
 They also appeared on The Tonight Show.

 As a child, Welch was introduced to the music of American folk singers Bob Dylan, Woody Guthrie, and the Carter Family.
 She performed folk songs with her peers at the Westland Elementary School in Los Angeles.
 Welch later attended Crossroads School, a high school in Santa Monica, California.
 While in high school, a local television program featured her as a student who "excelled at everything she did."

 While a student at the University of California, Santa Cruz, Welch played bass in a goth band, and drums in a psychedelic surf band.
 In college, a roommate played an album by the bluegrass band The Stanley Brothers, and she had an epiphany:

 The first song came on and I just stood up and I kind of walked into the other room as if I was in a tractor beam and stood there in front of the stereo.
 It was just as powerful as the electric stuff, and it was songs I'd grown up singing.
 All of a sudden I'd found my music.

 After graduating from UC Santa Cruz with a degree in photography, Welch attended the Berklee College of Music in Boston, where she majored in songwriting.
 During her two years studying at Berklee, Welch gained confidence as a performer.
 Welch met her music partner David Rawlings at a successful audition for Berklee's only country band.